andreaschuch/incremental_mdl_decision_tree/README.md

 # About the  Project
 Student project within the Master of Artificial Intelligence at UvA (course ¨Machine learning: Principles and Methods¨).

-Our task was to build an incremental decision tree learner based on the minimum description length principle (mdl).
+Our task was to build an incremental decision tree learner based on the [minimum description length principle (mdl)] (https://en.wikipedia.org/wiki/Minimum_description_length).

 The project was rated with with the highest mark.
 Programed in java.